The tooltip shows the median, variance, maximum, minimum and number of non-NA samples of each data series, as well as sample names if available.

 a list of sample names, e.g.

-list("Group 1"=c("Sample A", "Sample B"), "Group 2"=c("Sample C")))
+list("Group 1"=c("Sample A", "Sample B"), "Group 2"=c("Sample C")))a character vector with the same length as

-, e.g.c("Sample A", "Sample C", "Sample B")
+data, e.g.c("Sample A", "Sample C", "Sample B").

 See also